-The Alternative 3 (Option C) Corridor is located in and adjacent to rural land use areas.
+The Alternative 3 (Option C) Corridor and Alternative I-25 Crossing Corridor areis located in and adjacent to rural land use areas.
 The water pipeline and fiber optic cable will be compatible with agricultural uses because they will be buried at a depth sufficient to prevent interference with agricultural uses and agricultural use within the permanent easement can continue after construction.
 The TWP is not anticipated to impact standard agricultural practices once the water pipeline and fiber optic cable are installed.
 Thornton will coordinate placement of the water pipeline and appurtenances, including bury depth, with individual property owners to minimize impacts to property operations.